smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 Even though you submit something every week, you won't receive a mark each week.
 Instead, you'll be marked through two "portfolio" submissions:

-- an 1000-word pdf document (filename `portfolio-1.pdf`) due on March 26 (end of
-  week 5) which covers AV diary entries 2--5
+- an 1000-word document due on March 26 (end of week 5) which covers AV diary entries 2--5

-- an 1000-word pdf document (filename `portfolio-2.pdf`) due on April 30 (end
-  of week 9) which covers AV diary entries 6--9
+- an 1000-word document due on April 30 (end of week 9) which covers AV diary entries 6--9

 Each document must articulate your combined (and edited) reflections on your AV diary submissions for the specified weeks, explaining how each one explored the